tillbiskup/aspecd/docs/roadmap.rst

   * Automatically add analysis parameters to calculated dataset if result is a dataset

-  * Define class name for calculated dataset to be created (allows to automatically provide derived types in other packages, *e.g.* FitPy).

 * Plotting

   * MultiPlotter: parameter "tight" for tight axes